 SAVING THE SEA OTTER

-To end bycatch kill, the Center teamed up with the Turtle Island Restoration Network and filed a notice of intent to sue the California Department of Fish and Game for allowing the killing of sea otters.
-In 2000, the agency shut down a set-gillnet fishery and effectively banned gillnet fishing in the Monterey Bay National Marine Sanctuary.
+Our first win for these otters was in 2000 when, in response to pending litigation by the Center and allies, the California Department of Fish and Game shut down a set-gillnet fishery and effectively banned gillnet fishing in the Monterey Bay National Marine Sanctuary.